Friday, March 22, 2019

 Randon Axxes

 Arlo loved to sing, and would often solo for school programs.
-His favorite song to sing at the time was: "Blue Moon", which he sung in a high-pitched voice.
+His favorite song at the time was: "Blue Moon", which he sung in a high-pitched voice.
 He was braver than I was; he sang in the Westview School lunchroom/auditorium on several occasions.
 Some of the kids would snicker, which made me mad, but Arlo was oblivious.
 In his later years, Arlo was a musician and radio personality.

 Arlo also enjoyed listening to late-night radio, long after the rest of us had gone to bed.
 I would get up in the middle of the night, look downstairs, and see a light under his door.
 He liked to listen to far-off stations, like XERB in Tijuana, Mexico, with Wolfman Jack.